- An Oklahoma Medicaid expansion initiative was approved by voters in June 2020; expansion takes effect July 1, 2021 (enrollment begins June 1, 2021).

 Oklahoma backed away from Medicaid managed care in 2017, but is switching to managed care as of late 2021

 In 1995, Oklahoma contracted with private insurers in a capitated managed care program to serve Medicaid enrollees in the Tulsa, Oklahoma City, and Lawton areas.
 But by 2004, the state had pulled the plug on the managed care system after too many providers dropped out.

 In 2015, in an effort to reign in Medicaid spending growth, lawmakers in Oklahoma began considering the possibility of reviving the managed care model for the state’s Medicaid enrollees.
 Some advocates for Medicaid patients were opposed to the possibility, noting that it would result in disabled, blind, and elderly residents needing to switch to new doctors and new treatment plans.
 But supporters of the privatization note that there have been many advances in Medicaid managed care programs in the last two decades.

-In May 2015, lawmakers in Oklahoma passed HB1566, which directs the state to implement a pilot program to evaluate the managed care model for Medicaid enrollees, and gather proposals from private insurers.
-23 “outside parties,” including Blue Cross Blue Shield of Oklahoma, provided proposals to the state.
+In May 2015, lawmakers in Oklahoma passed HB1566, which directed the state to implement a pilot program to evaluate the managed care model for Medicaid enrollees, and gather proposals from private insurers.
+Twenty three “outside parties,” including Blue Cross Blue Shield of Oklahoma, provided proposals to the state.
 Blue Cross Blue Shield indicated that their recommendations could cut total Medicaid spending in Oklahoma (including federal and state spending) by up to $450 million over five years.
 But in mid-2017, Oklahoma cancelled the Request for Proposals for Medicaid managed care organizations.

 As of 2018, according to Kaiser Family Foundation data, Oklahoma was one of only 12 states that didn’t have any managed care organizations contracted with their Medicaid program.